manpreetkaur484/PhoneBook/README.md

 # PhoneBook
-Phone Book App using JavaFX
+This java mobile app stores and retrieves data using Java Syntax and various JavaFX techniques